ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-flight-modes.rst

 .. tip::

    Since Quadplanes have much higher surface area than most Copters, hovering or loitering in a tail wind can be a challenge for stability.
-It is generally better to hover or loiter with the nose pointed into the wind, see Weathervaning <quadplane-weathervaning>.
+It is generally better to hover or loiter with the nose pointed into the wind, see Weathervaning <http://ardupilot.org/plane/docs/quadplane-weathervaning.html>.

 .. note::